quat1024/incorporeal-2-forge/README.md

 Move more things to datagen, i really dont like forge datagens though

-Rhodo: remove CorePredicate/CoreAction and make them just Predicate<CoreTile>.
-They took the world/pos/state parameters back when opcodes were individual blocks and the Core Tumbler was just a rotatable opcode.
-ORRRRR make then biconsumer<coretile, direction> and keep track of which face the item frame is on (Lol)

-Rhodo: If an animated torch is on top of the Operator use its face to determine which item frame to read.
-Could be interesting

 # rhododendrite wood things i have to do

 trapdoor texture, door item and block texture, sign texture